Home Blog 10 Books for Every MBA Student’s Reading List

 • “First Break All the Rules: What the World’s Greatest Managers Do Differently” by Marcus Buckingham and Curt Coffman

-Grow Your Business Knowledge with Seattle U
+Grow Your Business Knowledge with an Online MBA From Seattle U

 Reading to increase your business knowledge is an indispensable part of the learning process, but it doesn’t have to end there.
-Earning a graduate business degree from the Albers School of Business and Economics at Seattle University will help you apply what you learn in books to the real world.
+Earning your Online MBA from the Albers School of Business and Economics at Seattle University will help you apply what you learn in books to the real world.
+Guided by expert faculty, students engage in real-time interaction and collaboration as they develop ethical and people-centered business skills and a problem-solving mindset.
+Contact an admissions outreach advisor to learn how Seattle U can help you reach your career goals.